 The unique visuals are eye-catching.
 You will be controlling brightly lit, colorful objects pulsating on a dark background.
 The music and sound effects complement the visuals.
 Auralux is an excellent Android real-time strategy title.

 7. Tropical Wars

-Tropical Wars also lets you build and manage your pirate island, where you can build more ships, unlock special ship abilities and research various technologies that can help you collect resources faster.
+Tropical Wars also lets you build and manage your pirate island, where you can build more ships, unlock special ship abilities, and research various technologies that can help you collect resources faster.
 There’s also a fun PvP mode that lets you battle same-level players’ fleet of ships for rankings and rewards.
-Higher your fleet ranks, more rewards you will receive.
+The higher your fleet ranks, the more rewards you will receive.
 Fans of Sid Meier's Pirates will love everything about this game.
 However, Tropical Wars lacks exploration and focuses on real-time ship battles.

 8. World War II: Real Strategy

-The game’s fixed isometric view and vehicle, building, and unit design, resembles late 90s military RTS games, while the gameplay is similar to Clash of Clans.
+The game’s fixed isometric view and vehicle, building, and unit design resemble the late-'90s military RTS games, while the gameplay is similar to Clash of Clans.
 Combining these two, World War II: Real Strategy provides a decent military strategy game for the mobile device.

 9. Heroes of Order and Chaos